 Disasters aren’t the only things putting your data at risk.
 Power outages, hardware problems, or general network issues can prevent you from getting your work done.
 Even disruptions like installing an update can cause downtime, which costs your business money.
-While these issues can affect the cloud as well as bare metal servers, a hybrid approach can help minimize these risks by backing up your data in multiple locations.
+While these issues can affect the cloud as well as dedicated servers, a hybrid approach can help minimize these risks by backing up your data in multiple locations.

 15. Limited technical support

 Outside the cloud, your organization is limited to whoever is working inside your office.
 In the case of an emergency, you either have to hope your local professionals can get the job done or hire a third-party company to help, which could be costly.

 This risk is reduced in the cloud because you’ll have the built-in support of experienced professionals, and you won’t have to rely on anyone with minimal experience.

 Editor’s note: This article was originally published on 20 March 2018 and was updated on 28 November 2022.